-- All data requirements of the Queensland Herbarium CORVEG database should be collected. - The minimum site size should be 500 square meters. - A complete list of species present at each site should be recorded. - The relative abundance of plant species present should be recorded. - Any plant species of conservation, cultural, commercial or recreational significance should be identified. - Vegetation mapping and data should be submitted to the Qld Herbarium to assist the updating of the CORVEG database. - Specimens of species listed as Protected Plants under the Nature Conservation (Wildlife) Regulation 1994, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.
+- All data requirements of the Queensland Herbarium CORVEG database should be collected - The minimum size site should be 500 square metres - A complete list of species present at each site should be recorded - The relative abundance of plant species should be recorded

+- Any plant species of conservation, cultural, commercial or recreational significance should be identified.
+The existence of any rare, threatened or otherwise noteworthy species/communities in the study area, including discussion of range habitat, breeding, recruitment feeding and movement requirements, and current level of protection (e.g. any requirement of Protected Area Management Plans or recovery plans) should be identified. - Vegetation mapping and data should be submitted to the Queensland Herbarium to assist the updating of the CORVEG database - Specimens of species listed as Protected Plants under the Nature Conservation (Wildlife) Regulation 1994, other than common species, are to be submitted to the Queensland Herbarium for identification and entry into the HERBRECS database.